rafarez/paiss/README.md

 cd $HOME/my_projects/paiss
 jupyter notebook --ip='localhost' --port=8080 --NotebookApp.token=''
 ```
-On a browser, open localhost:8080/ and click Tutorial.ibnpy to open a new tab with the notebook.
+On a browser, open localhost:8080/ and click Tutorial.ipynb to open a new tab with the notebook.